 Pair large accent furniture with smaller decorative elements on shelving, counters, or coffee tables to lengthen your space by drawing the eyes around the room.

 Opt for Furniture With Slip Covers

-The biggest mistake people make when decorating with ivory furniture and accessories is their choice of lighting.
-Opt for the wrong bulb, and that creamy linen chair could look yellow.
+As with all other aspects of interior design, when you're working with ivory, lighting is everything.
+Roth says the biggest mistake people make with white rooms is their choice of lighting—opt for the wrong bulb, and that creamy linen chair might look yellow.
 "If you want a [room] to appear whiter, then you need to look at the Kelvins," she says, which is the scale used to describe color temperature.
-"3500K to 4100K will be a white light and 3100L and below will appear more yellow.
+"3500K to 4100K will be a white light, and 3100L and below will appear more yellow.
 Again, this is a super-personal preference.
 I like a light temperature of 3100K, whereas my husband prefers 2700K—trial and error are important."

 If you're stuck between hues, opt for color-changing bulbs that can appear warmer or cooler with the click of a remote.

 A common design trick among interior decorators is to extend your wall paint color to the ceiling.
 By giving the full space a uniform color, you'll not only have a sleek feeling in the room, but you'll make your ceilings appear taller as well.
 Pair the design with matching light fixtures for a modern look that leaves plenty of opportunity for accent colors.